Lenoir County Public Schools eligible for $14 million in grants

-“We’re all concerned about where our kids are, we’re concerned about learning loss, and we’ve seen that in every school system in every school,” said Brent Williams, LCPS superintendent.
+“We’re all concerned about where our kids are, we’re concerned about learning loss, and we’ve seen that in every school system in every school,” said LCPS Superintendent Brent Williams.

-Williams thinks extra funding could help expand educational initiatives and get kids back on track after a year of uncertainty.

-“It’s really about getting kids back in school,” said Rep. Chris Humphrey, district 12.
-“Keep [schools] clean, and bring our air systems up to speed and address some of those needs of poor students.”
+“It’s really about getting kids back in school,” said NC District 12 Rep. Chris Humphrey.
+“Keep [schools] clean and bring our air systems up to speed and address some of those needs of poor students.”

 County leaders are set to attend a briefing on Tuesday with education officials to learn more about how they can start applying and getting the funds in their district.